-In the Bible, a witness is basically someone who sees something amazing or important.
+In the Bible, a witness is someone who sees something amazing or important.
 If this person begins to share what they’ve seen, we call this “bearing witness.”
 It’s a simple word, but being a witness carries a lot of responsibility!
 In fact, one of the ten commandments instructs against being a false witness (Exodus 20:16).
-Just like in English, the Hebrew words for witness and to bear witness frequently occur in a legal setting.
-This is seen when someone testifies in front of judges (Deuteronomy 19:18-20) or buys something from another person (Ruth 4:9; Jeremiah 32:10).
+Just like in English, the Hebrew words for "witness" and "to bear witness" frequently occur in a legal setting.
+This is seen when someone testifies in front of judges (Deuteronomy 19:18-20) or buys something from another person (Ruth 4:9, Jeremiah 32:10).

 God Wants a Group of Witnesses

-The basic meaning of witness is to see something and talk about it.
+To be a witness means to see something and talk about it.
 But here’s what’s really fascinating.
 The word and theme of witness can actually become a lens for understanding the entire storyline of Scripture, especially the role of God’s people.

-From the very first books of the Bible, we learn that God wants a group of witnesses––people who see and experience him––who then bear witness and represent him to the world.
+From the very first books of the Bible, we learn that God wants a group of witnesses—people who see and experience him and then bear witness and represent him to the world.
 And God typically appoints a chief witness among the people to help them do this.